All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 Can we go in a private vehicle to Bhadra Wildlife Sanctuary?

-Private vehicles are not permitted within the boundaries of Bhadra Wildlife Sanctuary, toured only in jeeps authorized by the forest department.
+Private vehicles are not permitted within the boundaries of Bhadra Wildlife Sanctuary; visitors may tour only in jeeps authorised by the forest department.

 Are there buses from Shimoga to Bhadra Wildlife Sanctuary?

-The distance between Shimoga to Bhadra Wildlife Sanctuary is 32.5 km.
+The distance between Shimoga and Bhadra Wildlife Sanctuary is 32.5 km.
 Daily buses ply between the two places.
-These bus journeys take 45 to 50 minutes to reach the forest entrance from Shimoga.
+The journey to the forest entrance from Shimoga takes 45 to 50 minutes.

 Is Bhadra Wildlife Sanctuary worth visiting?